Safety-Enhanced Autonomous Driving Using Interpretable Sensor Fusion Transformer: Limitation

 \section{Limitation}

 Though currently ranking the first on public CARLA Leaderboard, our method still has traffic infractions.
-Visualization of failure cases can be found in Fig.~\ref{fig:appendix failure_cases} in the appendix.
+Visualization of good cases is provided in Fig.~\ref{fig:vis} and Fig.~\ref{fig:appendix case} of the appendix, and some failure cases are provided in Fig.~\ref{fig:appendix failure_cases} in the appendix.
+Statistical analysis of the failure causes can be found in Appendix~\ref{appendix: cases}.
 Currently, we used two-threshold criteria for detection, and dynamic propagation with moving average for trajectory prediction.
-In the future, more advanced detection and prediction models can be used.
+In the future, more advanced detection and prediction models can be used to further improve the performance.
 Extending the current deterministic form to a probabilistic form can also help to deal with the uncertainty and multi-modality in detection and prediction.
+Rigorous theoretical proof on the safety and interpretability is also an important future work.
 Besides, all this work happened in simulation, where driving scenarios are limited.
 On actual roads where countless driving situations exist, enhancing the generalizability of our method would be vital for scalable deployment.